prchanda/MonDiag/README.md

 # MonDiag
 MonDiag is a simple self-help utility which will help you to troubleshoot most of the Azure Monitor issues.
-It comes with automatic root cause analysis engine to diagnose various scenarios like:
+It comes with an automatic root-cause analysis engine to diagnose various scenarios like:

-1. Activity Log Alert didn't fire, although I see an entry for the corresponding activity in the activity logs.
+1. Activity Log Alert didn't fire, although I see an entry for the corresponding activity in the Activity Logs.

-2. Classic Alert notification not received although alert criteria seems to have satisfied.
+2. Classic Alert notification not received although alert criteria seems to have been satisfied.

-3. Metric evaluation condition seems to have satisfied, however metric alert notification is not received.
+3. Metric evaluation condition seems to have been satisfied, however metric alert notification is not received.

-Apart from providing the RCA, the tool provides OneStop information about alert definition, action group details, autoscale settings, etc.
+Apart from providing the root-cause analysis, the tool provides centralized information about alert definitions, action group details, autoscale settings, etc.

 ### Topology
 ------------

-MonDiag arena is divided into four parts:
+The MonDiag interface is divided into four areas:

-1.	**Action Panel** - Place which gives you an option to choose your intended action.
-Ex- Run RCA, Get Alert definition, etc.
+1.	**Action Panel (top left)** - The area that provides options to choose your intended action.
+For example - Run Root-Cause Analysis, Show Alert Definitions, etc.

-2.	**Control Panel** - Place where you can choose the scope of troubleshooting.
-Ex- Choose resource, Set TimeSpan of troubleshooting, etc.
+2.	**Control Panel (bottom left)** - The area where you can select the scope for troubleshooting.
+For example - Subscription, Resource Groups, Resources, Timespan, etc.

-3.	**Dashboard** - Place where you get your queried information / results.
+3.	**Dashboard (main window)** - The area where the results will be displayed.

-4.	**Utility** - Place which gives you an option to login, send feedback, etc.
+4.	**Utility (right vertical)** - The area that provides the option to login to your Azure account, send feedback, etc.

 ![Dashboard](https://github.com/prchanda/MonDiag/blob/Images/Dashboard.PNG)